zeroasiccorp/zaui/README.md

 - Tailwind CSS, and the Tailwind typography plugin
 - TypeScript

 Inspiration for the developer experience and implementation comes from [VitePress](https://vitepress.dev/).
-The main achitectural difference is that the UI continues to render markdown dynamically in the browser, without running a dev server.
+The main achitectural difference is that the UI can also fetch and render markdown dynamically in the browser, similar to [docsify](https://docsify.js.org/).

-This makes it possible to embed a static bundle in other language frameworks e.g. in a python module, and continue to enjoy instant-preview of the rendered UI.

 ### Install
-{npm,pnpm,yarn} install -D sveltekit-template
+{npm,pnpm,yarn} install -D @zeroasic/zaui

 ### Usage
-The built-in `pub` command delegates to vite
+The built-in `zaui` command delegates to vite, which is installed as part SvelteKit bundled with this package.

-`pub command [project-root]`
+`zaui command [project-root]`

-command is one of
+where command is one of

 - dev
 - build
 - preview